-Arm restraints must also be installed on the car in a manner such that the driver can release them and exit the vehicle unassisted regardless of the vehicle's position.
+Arm restraints must be worn such that the driver can release them and exit the vehicle unassisted regardless of the vehicle's position.

 3.4.2.7 Hair Covering

 Hair protruding from beneath a driver's helmet shall be completely covered by fire resistant material, i.e. a Nomex balaclava or a full helmet skirt of accepted fire resistant material.